 - 6 ways to bombproof your Zoom class

-How to Setup a Classroom Meeting in Teams
+How to Setup a Classroom Meeting in Microsoft Teams

-One of the most basic and useful features of Microsoft Teams is the ability to hold video classes with large groups, smaller project teams or individuals.
-That means you can hold an entire classroom full of students as you would a normal in-person class.
-Only in this case everyone can see each other and you can control the room's focus using the screen.
+One of the most basic and useful features of Microsoft Teams is the ability to hold video classes with large groups, smaller project teams, or individuals.
+The platform enables you to connect with an entire classroom full of students as you would a normal in-person class except everyone can see one another and you can control the room's focus using the screen.

-To set up a class simply go to the calendar in the Teams app and pick when you want the class meeting to take place.
-Then input a title, description and add those you want to attend – with Teams auto filling as you start to type names.
+Microsoft Teams tips start with setting up a class.
+To start, simply go to the calendar in the Teams app and pick when you want the class meeting to take place.
+Then input a title and description, and add those you want to attend – with Teams auto filling as you start to type names.
 Send out the invite and you're ready.

 Once your class starts be sure to have your microphone and camera working properly so students entering the virtual room are met by someone who has already created a working space for them.

-Microsoft Teams is very powerful when it comes to using the Share button.
-This allows you to share your screen, or a specific window, and use apps.
-That also means you can collaborate in real time with students.
+Microsoft Teams tips can help you unlock the power of the Share button.
+This allows you to share your screen, or a specific window, and use apps as well as collaborate in real time with students.